Sveti Juraj na Bregu: Demographics

+The majority of inhabitants are Croats making up 98.72% of the population.

+Administration

+The current mayor of Sveti Juraj na Bregu is Anđelko Nagrajsalović (SDP) and the Sveti Juraj na Bregu Municipal Council consists of 13 seats.

+Religion

-The main church of the local parish sits atop of a hill and is one of the most prominent churches in the region, as it is also visible from the D3 state road while driving from Varaždin in the direction of Čakovec.
-In 2008, it was heavily damaged when its bell tower collapsed during renovations, but has since been rebuilt.
+The main church of the local parish sits atop of a hill and is one of the most prominent churches in the region, as it is also visible from the D3 state road.
+On June 4, 2008, it was heavily damaged when its bell tower collapsed during renovations, but has since been rebuilt.